Grandma’s Parker House Rolls

 The recipe says it makes 24 rolls.
 I was able to make 23, which is fairly good.
 Normally, in my experience, recipes make much less than they say.
 In order to make sure I got the most out of the recipe, I made sure to follow the measurements closely.
 The recipe states how thick the dough should be and how big the diameter should be.
 I used a small mason jar to cut out the circles.
 It wasn’t the exact size it called for, but it was pretty close.

 My family had rave reviews for this recipe.
-Since it made so many, we were able to have the rolls for a few days afterward for snacks and with meals.
+Since it made so many, we were able to have the rolls for a few days afterward for snacks and meals.
 The kids loved them!
 They were especially good for breakfast with some homemade raspberry jam.

 Let me know if you try them!